Raguram-N/-Felina-fit-collab/README.md

 - Aneesh (Paulsons Management): aneesh@paulsons.in.
 - Human Resources (for Training/Academy Collabs): hr@slamfitness.co or hr@slamfitness.in.

+### Other mail id and contacts

+**1. General Business Opportunities & Collaborations**
+- This is the main point of contact for most partnerships, real estate proposals, and vendor relations.
+- Primary Email: ceo@paulsons.in
+- Note: This email reaches the office of the CEO, Dr. S.R.
+Sam Paul, and is the most direct corporate channel for high-level business proposals.

+**Phone Numbers:**
+- +91 91768 40500
+- +91 99628 54265
+- +91 98414 63406

+**2. Marketing & General Inquiries**
+- For media, marketing tie-ups, or general information, you can use these contacts.
+- Email (General): info@slamfitnessstudio.in
+- Phone (General): +91 84899 26866

+**3. HR & Recruitment (Trainer/Staff Collaborations)**
+- If your collaboration involves a specific individual or recruitment, use the Human Resources channels.
+- HR Email: hr@slamfitness.co
+- HR Phone: +91 70944 79142

 ### 🧠 Outreach Angle

 “Felina Fit acts as a trainer-extension, reducing repetitive member queries.”